Skip to main content

 When should I be vaccinated?

 The best time to have the RSV vaccine is between 28 and 36 weeks of pregnancy.
 Because this is when the transfer of protective antibodies from you to your baby is most effective, this will provide the best protection for your baby after birth.
-It is given in one needle, in your arm.
+The vaccine is given as one needle, in your arm.

 The vaccine can be delivered anytime from 28 weeks of pregnancy up to delivery.
-However, babies are not completely protected unless they are born at least two weeks after their mother receives the RSV vaccine.5 If this occurs, the baby is recommended to receive an RSV immunisation product (monoclonal antibody).
+However, babies are not completely protected unless they are born at least 2 weeks after their mother receives the RSV vaccine.5 If they are born earlier than 2 weeks after their mother was vaccinated, the baby is recommended to receive an RSV immunisation product (monoclonal antibody).

 Yes.
 It is safe to have the RSV vaccine and the pertussis (whooping cough), influenza and COVID-19 vaccines at the same time.

-If you delay having the vaccine until after your baby is born, your baby will not be protected against RSV at birth, since they will not have received protective antibodies during pregnancy.
+If you delay having the vaccine until after your baby is born, your baby will not be protected against RSV at birth, as they will not have received protective antibodies during pregnancy.

 Having the vaccine during pregnancy means your baby will have the best protection at birth.
 That’s because the antibodies your immune system produces after the vaccination will cross the placenta to give your baby protection, too.

-If you have the vaccine after your baby is born, some of the antibodies your body makes in response to receiving the vaccine will be passed on to your baby through your breastmilk, but it will not be as effective as the protection provided by the antibodies that cross the placenta during pregnancy.
+If you have the vaccine after your baby is born, some of the antibodies your body makes in response to receiving the vaccine will be passed on to your baby through your breastmilk, but it is unlikely to provide useful levels of antibodies and protection compared to the antibodies that cross the placenta.
 Instead, your baby will require their own injection of an RSV immunisation product (monoclonal antibody) for adequate protection.

-Certain babies and children of different ages are eligible for immunisation with an RSV immunisation product in Australia, although criteria vary depending on the state or territory they are living in.
-(For more information, see State and territory nirsevimab (Beyfortus) infant program summary 2025 [PDF].)
+In Australia, certain babies and children of different ages are eligible for immunisation with an RSV immunisation product (Beyfortus).
+Criteria vary depending on the state or territory they are living in.
+For more information, see State and territory nirsevimab (Beyfortus) infant program summary 2025 [PDF].

 Where do I go to get vaccinated?

 The midwife or trained immunisation nurse at your antenatal clinic may be able to give you an RSV vaccine.
-If not, then you can go to your GP or your local council clinic.
+If not, then you can go to your GP, local council clinic or pharmacy.
 Most GPs will need you to make an appointment if you require a vaccine.

 How does the RSV vaccine work?

-When your immune system detects the antigens in the RSV vaccine, it produces antibodies to fight them and get rid of them.
-Your body usually starts producing antibodies around one or two weeks after you have the vaccine.
-When you are pregnant, it can take a bit longer.
+When your immune system detects the antigens in the RSV vaccine, it produces antibodies to the virus to fight them and get rid of them.
+Your body usually starts producing antibodies around one or 2 weeks after you have the vaccine.
 Once the antibodies are circulating in your bloodstream, your immune system is ready to start fighting the disease as soon as it encounters it.

 When you have a vaccine during pregnancy, the antibodies your immune system produces will cross the placenta to give your baby protection against the disease, too.